beNative/git-automation/README.md

 ## Core Features

 -   **Centralized Dashboard:** View the status, branch, and build health of all your repositories in one place.
--   **Customizable Dashboard Categories:** Organize your repositories into collapsible sections with full drag-and-drop support.
+-   **Customizable Dashboard Categories:** Organize your repositories into collapsible sections with full drag-and-drop support and a global expand/collapse control.
 -   **Multi-VCS Support:** Manage both Git and Subversion (SVN) repositories seamlessly.
 -   **Repository-Specific Tasks:** Create custom, multi-step automation scripts (e.g., pull/update, install, build) for each repository.
 -   **Quick Actions:** Copy repository URLs/paths with a single click and access all common actions via a right-click context menu.